rstemmer/musicdb/README.md

 Lines starting with "**:wrench: Change:**" are steps you have to do *before* updating via `install.sh` script.

+### xx.07.18: 3.x.x → 4.0.0+

+* More stable CSV files by adding a header.
+Now updating the old CSV files is possible
+  * **:wrench: Change:** Remove the old CSV-Files from the *mdbstate* directory.
+(You'll loose the current song queue and blacklist state)

 ### 06.05.18: 2.x.x → 3.0.0+

 * Two new columns added to the database: `checksum` and `lastplayed`